Lionel Dyck: Mercenary career

-Whilst in South Africa, Dyck founded a demining and anti-poaching company.
+In South Africa, Dyck founded a demining and anti-poaching company.
 This business made him wealthy and he branched out into private military contracting, private security and animal conservation.
-Utilising his contacts with Mnangagwa, in 2008 he set up a company called MineTech where a WikiLeaks cable described them as "business partners".
-In 2012, he set up Dyck Advisory Group as a mercenary, demining and anti-poaching group.
+Utilising his contacts with Mnangagwa, in 2008 he set up a company called MineTech where a leaked diplomatic cable described them as "business partners".

+In 2012, he set up Dyck Advisory Group (DAG) as a mercenary, demining and anti-poaching group.
 In 2019 and 2020, he was hired by the Government of Mozambique to provide air cover for Mozambique soldiers during the RENAMO insurgency.
 Dyck and his forces were credited with driving RENAMO out of Northern Mozambique.
-In 2021, he was hired by the Mozambique police to provide military assistance against Islamic terrorists in the Battle of Palma aged 77.
-Dyck's DAG had been accused by Amnesty International of firing into random crowds; however, Dyck responded by stating that armed insurgents running into crowds was a common tactic used by terrorists.
+In 2021, aged 77, he was hired by the Mozambique police to provide military assistance against Islamic terrorists, fighting on the front line in the Battle of Palma.

+The DAG had been accused by Amnesty International of firing into random crowds; Dyck responded that armed insurgents running into crowds was a common tactic used by terrorists.
 Dyck also helped to co-ordinate the evacuation of civilians from the area.

+Death

+Dyck died of cancer in Cape Town, South Africa, on 31 May 2024, aged 80.